220111/glide-support-engineer-interview/documentation.md

 - **Description**: "Bank transfers are being submitted without routing numbers"
 - **Impact**: Failed ACH transfers

-> routingNumber is optional in fundAccount endpoint input and FundingFormData type
+> routingNumber is optional in fundAccount endpoint input and FundingFormData type.

 > Solution: make routingNumber not optional

 > In the future required fields should not be marked as optional

+> Update: This solution did not work correctly since routingNumber will be optional for credit cards.

+> Revised Solution: routingNumber is optional on the fundAccount input but should manually throw when the number is empty when a bank account type is submitted.

+> Self learning: always test all cases when making a solution and not just the optimal case.

 **Ticket VAL-210: Card Type Detection**